BaiardiLorenzo/Epydemic/README.md

 # EPYDEMIC

-This repository contains the code for the project of the course of Statistical Physics and Complex Systems at the University of Florence.
-The project is about the epidemic spreading and risk perception in multiplex networks.
+The project aims to simulate the spread of an epidemic and analyze the influence of both viral and informational components on the dynamics of contagion within a population.
+In particular, the project models epidemic propagation on multiplex networks, where different layers represent various modes of interaction (e.g., physical contact and information exchange).
+The objective is to understand how the spread of information about the epidemic affects individual behavior and, consequently, the overall progression of the contagion.

 ## Project Structure

-The project is structured as follows:
+The repository is organized as follows:

-- 'main.py' is the main file of the project
+- **`main.py`**: The main script to run the epidemic simulations.
-- 'src' contains the source code of the project
+- **`src/`**: Contains the core implementation of the simulation model and related functions.
+- **`report/`**: Includes the final report documenting the methodology, analysis, and conclusions.
+- **`results/`**: Stores the output data and visualizations generated from the simulations.
-- 'report' contains the report of the project
+- **`paper/`**: Provides reference papers and literature that informed the development of the project.

+## Key Features

-- 'results' contains the results of the project
+- **Multiplex Network Modeling**: Simulates the spread of the epidemic across interconnected layers representing physical and informational interactions.
-- 'paper' contains the papers related to the project
+- **Behavioral Feedback Loop**: Analyzes how information dissemination influences individual risk perception and modifies epidemic dynamics.
+- **Customizable Parameters**: Allows the configuration of infection rates, recovery rates, and information diffusion speed.
+- **Data Output**: Generates detailed results, including time-series data and network visualizations for further analysis.

 ## Related Papers

+The following papers were fundamental to the theoretical foundation of this project:

-- [Epidemic spreading and risk perception in multiplex networks]
+1. *Epidemic spreading and risk perception in multiplex networks*
-- [Percolation and Internet Science]
+2. *Percolation and Internet Science*
-- [Risk perception in epidemic modeling]
+3. *Risk perception in epidemic modeling*
-- [The second will be first: competition on directed networks]
+4. *The second will be first: competition on directed networks*
-- [Epidemic spreading and risk perception in multiplex networks: A self-organized percolation method]
+5. *Epidemic spreading and risk perception in multiplex networks: A self-organized percolation method*

+## Authors

+This repository contains the code for the project developed by Lorenzo Baiardi and Marco Bessi for the exam of *Statistical Physics and Complex Systems* in 2024 at the University of Florence.